alexpdp7/M5Core2-playground/README.md

 If you follow the instructions for the `esp-template`, you can flash a sample program that prints hello world in a loop.

 Afterwards, you can use M5Burner to go back to the preloaded factory test firmware.

+With some tweaking (changing the `mipidsi` branch to `master`), <https://github.com/georgik/esp32-rust-multi-target-template/> does produce programs that exert the display.